What Is House Arrest with GPS or SCRAM Monitoring?

 House arrest is not for everyone.
 For example, some domestic violence cases are ineligible, as are most sex offense matters and felony DUI.
 No strike offense is eligible.
 Someone with a history of probation violations may also be disqualified.

-There are three devices are commonly used.
+There are three devices that are commonly used.
 The first is a radio frequency (RF) home monitoring device.
 This is for “house arrest” as most of us understand it.
 The device is a two part system.
 The first part is an anklet device that is non-removable and water-proof.
 It transmits a signal to a larger device that then sends a signal to the local police department, either through a land-line or cell phone device.
 This cell-phone capability is improved technology, as this device used to require the client to have a land-line.

 If the anklet is cut off or otherwise tampered with, an alert is sent to the local police to respond or investigate further.